mauricio-fernandez-l/centralODF-average/README.md

 # centralODF-averages

+by Mauricio Fernández.

+## Description

-Demonstration files for "On the orientation average based on central orientation density functions for polycrystalline materials" by Mauricio Fernández.
+Demonstration files for

+**"On the orientation average based on central orientation density functions for polycrystalline materials"**

+by Mauricio Fernández.
+The present Python 3 project is organized in three modules in the folder 'source'

+* TensorCalculusNumpy.py
+* TensorCalculusSympy.py
+* CentralODFAverage.py

 The present files help the user to reproduce all results and examples discussed in the aboved referred work.
+The user only needs to run the file

+* main.py

-The user needs to download all files and then run the file 'main.py', which calls the routines in 'routines.py' and loads the data of the .txt-files.
+which calls the routines in 'source' and loads the data of the .txt-files saved in 'source/data'.